carlossantillana/ndn-drop/tools/chunks/README.md

 * **ndndropretrieve** is a consumer program that fetches Data segments of a file, optionally discovering the latest version of the file, and writes the content of the retrieved file to a newly created file named by the file downloaded for example /localhost/demo/dog.png would download as dog.png on consumer's computer

 * **ndndroplist** is a producer program that reads a directory, and makes all files in directory available as NDN Data segments.
 It appends version and segment number components to the specified name, according to the
     [NDN naming conventions](http://named-data.net/publications/techreports/ndn-tr-22-ndn-memo-naming-conventions/).

-  * **crypto** is a decrytpion program that reads a file, replaces it with a decrypted version of that file.
+* **crypto** is a decryption program that reads a file, replaces it with a decrypted version of that file.

 ## Version discovery in ndndropretrieve